iheb2/PIdev4/README.md

 ## 📝 Description
 -A 6-month academic group project :

-Developing a web application for banks and mcirofinance that allows customers to benefit from online banking services while limiting agent's intervention.
-Also , providing a dashboard, enabling administrators to view data and monitor the status of services..
+Developing a web application for Banks and Mcirofinance that allows customers to benefit from Online Banking services while limiting agent's intervention.
+Also , providing a dashboard, enabling administrators to view data and monitor the status of services.

 ## 📝 Architecture overview